TheRealKaup/KTech/documentation/faq.md

 ## Why is the library named "KTech"?

 Originally I called it KCGE, which meant "Kaup's Console Game Engine".
 As part of opening its codebase, I renamed it to KTech.
 The 'K' remained, and with "Tech" concatenated, this project truly is an AliExpress brand.
 It's corny and retro, and I think it's fitting.

+## What is the Git workflow here?

+The branches are as follows:

+- `master`
+	- Includes only commits that are to be tagged as releases.
+- `develop`
+	- Includes new features.
+	- Merged into `master` when it fulfills a GitHub milestone and is stable (in the form of a major or minor release).
+- `topic/*`
+	- Includes branches with new features
+	- Merged into `develop` when needed.
+- `hotfix/*`
+	- Includes branches with fixes.
+	- Merged into `master` as quickly as possible (in the form of a patch release).
+	- Merged into `develop` if needed.

+As of December 2024, this workflow was implemented here quite recently.
+So, I myself have to get used to it, and it might change.